Persdre/awesome-llm-human-simulation/README.md

 ## Citation

-If you find this repository useful, you could consider citing our paper:
+If you find this repository useful, you could consider citing our following papers:
 ```
 @inproceedings{wang2025canllmsimulations,
   author = {Wang, Qian and Tang, Zhenheng and He, Bingsheng},